Call to Convention

 and his work of glorifying us.
 We will see what Scripture says about the work of the Holy Spirit in

-Using the acronym I-CAN (Involvement, Consistency, Awareness, and Nurturance), Fr.
-Michael will help
+Using the acronym I-CAN (Involvement, Consistency, Awareness, and Nurturance), Father Michael will

 real-life experiences of other dads.
 The session has three parts: hear about specific